Counting What Counts in Responsible Conduct of Research Training

 Thinking about and acting responsibly in the conduct of research (RCR) underpins all aspects of day-to-day life as a scientist.
 To keep RCR content fresh and to show that scholars are consuming a well-rounded diet of RCR topics, our T and K leadership group sought to broaden how we gather information about annual RCR participation from scholars.
 In the process, we identified important trends.

-In 2009 NIH mandated that training grants ensure regular training in RCR.
+In 2009 NIH mandated (with minor updates in 2022) that training grants ensure regular training in RCR.
 It was the right thing to do but the bar is set fairly low: each trainee needs eight hours total over the course of their time on the grant.
 In contrast, our local programs ask T and K scholars (and those on non-NIH CDAs) to aim for 8 to 12 hours per year.

 While there is not a required curriculum, NIH guidance notes these topics are typical: